-- Current structure not suitable/sustainable leading to redundancies etc.

-- Continue to be unsure of accountabilities

-- Consistency in CAs performance

-- Tension between region and local authority

-- Could still be faceless to schools

-- Still could be issues of perceived quality

-- Could be very challenging for 2 relatively small LAs to deliver a

-- consistency
++ - The geography is s more manageable • Current structure not Geographical advantages and in line with suitable/sustainable leading to emerging footprints redundancies etc. There is already a degree of political support for • Continue to be unsure of this pattern of working accountabilities It will enable us to better link the education • Consistency in CAs performance agenda with skills, apprenticeships and • Could still be faceless to schools employment pathways in the key sectors we want • Still could be issues of perceived to support. quality It allows us to disband current structures and re- • Could be very challenging for 2 create new ones and therefore address the relatively small LAs to deliver a brand, governance and structure issues comprehensive school improvement

-- Ability to build on current strengths

-- School leaders value local response from Challenge Advisors

-- · Could realise clearer communication

-- Could realise clearer division of functions

-- Improved tackling of under-performance

-- Better perception of model with local face

-- Easier to build positive relations with schools and build reputation

-- More agile to deliver local/national priorities

-- Greater control of apportioning of resource

-- Small enough to function in a timely way to support schools

-- Not seen to be fattening a middle tier

-- Greater autonomy for schools on funding

-- comprehensive school improvement service (19 secondary schools across the 2 LAs) - Not a sustainable region - Significant differences in socioeconomic footprint within the different partnerships - Issues in delivering Welsh language support as there are different priorities and expectations in each LA.
+Smaller scale could ensure improved consistency Ability to build on current strengths School leaders value local response from Challenge Advisors Could realise clearer communication Could realise clearer division of functions Improved tackling of under-performance Better perception of model with local face Easier to build positive relations with schools and build reputation More agile to deliver local/national priorities Greater control of apportioning of resource Small enough to function in a timely way to support schools Not seen to be fattening a middle tier Greater autonomy for schools on funding service (19 secondary schools across the 2 LAs) Differences in socio-economic footprint within the different partnerships Issues in delivering Welsh language support as there are different priorities and expectations in each LA.
+Need to revisit commitment to collaboration- fresh start needed --- ---